manveru/innate/README.md

 Let's go through them one by one and consider what's gonna happen to them:

 ### Cache

 Caching is a very important concern and one of the most difficult things to get right for any web application.
-Ramaze tried to get caching done right and I consider it fairly successful when it comes to that.
-There are a myriad of options available for caching, different caching mechanisms such as marshal to filesystem, memcached, in-memory, yaml to filesystem, etc.  The granularity can be chosen depending on the use case, distributed caching of sessions, actions, single key/value pairs, and so on.
-Fine-tuning each of those to use a different mechanism will be made as painless as possible.

-We have gone through a lot of difficulties, memory-leaks, disputes, and challenges to get this done, but most users won't realize this until they encounter a problem.

-At this point I would really like to thank all of the people who contributed to caching as it is today.

-I will move caching in a lighter form to Innate, mostly what is needed for distributed sessions, giving Ramaze the opportunity to add new kinds.
+Innate defines the caching API that enables everybody to add caches with very little code.

+Innate provides caching by following means:

+* DRb
+* Hash
+* Marshal
+* YAML

+Ramaze adds:

+* Memcached
+* Sequel

+And as time goes on there will be many more.

 ### Response

-This was always a very little class since Rack started providing more features, I think it's time to retire it and lobby for integration of features into Rack itself.
+Very little code, just provide some options regarding default headers and easy ways to reset the response.
+Ramaze adds some more convenient methods.

 ### Tools

-Ramaze acquired quite a lot of tools, some of those are not useful anymore, other ones might have to stick around.
+Innate doesn't provide any of the stuff in ramaze/tool and it was removed from Ramaze as well, some of the reasoning is below.

 #### Tool::Create

-This has been used by `bin/ramaze --create` and I think it will stick around for some more time.
+This has been used by `bin/ramaze --create`, bougyman is working on a new `bin/ramaze` which won't use it, so we removed it.

 #### Tool::ProjectCreator

-Dependency for Tool::Create, should get a lot more documentation and exposure because I think it can be very useful for sharing and creating basic application skeletons.
-Another route would be to find a better tool and make it a dependency for `ramaze --create`, but that would give a terrible out-of-the-box experience.
+Dependency for Tool::Create, removed as well.

 ##### Tool::Daemonize

 Nothing but issues with this one although it is just a very thin wrapper for the daemons gem.
 Nobody has contributed to this so far despite the issues and it seems that there are a lot of different solutions for this problem.

-This will be removed from both Ramaze and Innate.
+This was removed from Ramaze and Innate.
+You may use the daemonize functionality from rackup.

 ##### Ramaze::Record

 Well, this might be the most obvious candidate for removal, maybe it can be revived as middleware.
-The functionality itself is in the adapter and even that's only a few lines.
-But so far I have never seen any usage for it.
+The functionality itself was in the adapter and even that's only a few lines.
+But so far I have never seen any usage of it.

 ##### Tool::Localize

+Despite being quite popular it has many issues and is totally unusable if you don't have full knowledge about what is going to be served.

 I and a lot of other people have used this over time and it has proven itself to be a very easy and straight-forward way of doing localization.